 It is perfectly normal to use sex toys or lubricants during intercourse, these too must be washed.

-All you need to do is clean them with some soap and warm water and it will eliminate most of the germs.
+All you need to do is clean them with some soap and warm water and it eliminates most of the germs.
 Make sure you clean any toys or any articles that you used during the intercourse.
+Do not use sex toys without washing them properly, it may lead to irritation in the intimate area.

 Do not avoid any changes or discomfort